pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

    3. SCIM action - SCIM Client performs Active Push

 ##### Single-Tenant Resource Manager that is the SCIM Server and SCIM Client
 The upstream service will provide one or more sources of Resource Objects (RO) and their Resource Attributes (RA).
-If the source is a SCIM Server, the Resource Manager, which will act as a SCIM Client, will use the Active/Delta Pull method to obtain that information.
-The same Resource Manager will act as a SCIM Server for the downstream consumer and will perform the action of pushing a select group of Resource Objects (RO) and their Resource Attributes (RA) to the consumer service.
+This scenario we will use as SCIM action Active/Delta Pull from the UpStream to the Resource Manager and the same action from it to the DownStream, for the scenarios where the initial Source is a SCIM server and the final Consumer is the SCIM Client.
+This scenarios we will use as SCIM action Active Push from the UpStream to the Resource Manager and the same action from it to the DownStream, for the scenarios where the initial Source is a SCIM Client and the final Consumer is the SCIM Server.
 This is a partial implementation used by some IdM systems today, where they obtain Resource Objects from legacy databases using non-SCIM protocols and provide Resource Objects (RO) to downstream services, typically SaaS applications that need to create their own database of Resource Objects.
 ~~~~~~~~
                         Provision Domain